 Once you’ve created your new campaigns, insert new rows below each campaign for each additional ad group you want to build.
-Associate each of these new ad groups with the correct campaign by matching the “new C1” “new C2” campaign ID (in blue below).
+Associate each of these new ad groups with the correct campaign by matching the “new C1” “new C2” campaign ID (in blue to the right).

 - Leave the ad group IDs blank & create a new ad group name.
 The system will recognize an ad group is associated with a particular campaign via the nesting order & matching your campaign ID.

-- In the example to the right, @baristabar has created two new ad groups for each campaign (one within the main campaign row in red, one as an additional nested ad group in blue).
-Pro tip: ad groups must have the same campaign objective as their parent campaign.
+- In the example to the right, @baristabar created two new ad groups for each campaign (one within the main campaign row in red, one as an additional nested ad group in blue).
+Ad groups must have the same campaign objective as their parent campaign.